 Required for most settlements from October 2018

-Glenferrie Conveyancing Pty Ltd will settle your matter electronically using PEXA, and electronic settlement is mandatory for almost all Victorian settlements since 1 October 2018.
+Glenferrie Conveyancing Pty Ltd can settle your matter electronically using PEXA, and electronic settlement is mandatory for almost all transfers of land in Victoria since 1 October 2018.
 Electronic settlement is different from manual (paper based) settlement as follows:

 - A paper Certificate of Title is not provided at settlement.
 Instead, an electronic Certificate of Title is used in its place, and this cannot be lost or mislaid.

 - Bank cheques costing up to $15 each are not used at settlement, all payments between the parties are made by EFT, and sellers have access to their sale proceeds within an hour of settlement, rather than having to wait several days for their deposited cheque to clear.

 - Settlement payments to authorities (e.g. Council, Water, Owners Corporation and Land Tax) are typically made by BPay (and not by cheque).